1997–98 National League 1

 The 1997–98 National League 1, sponsored by Jewson, was the eleventh full season of rugby union within the third tier of the English league system, currently known as National League 1.
+For the first ten seasons Courage Brewery sponsored the league.
+Following reorganisation the top two divisions are sponsored by the assurance company Allied Dunbar and the rest of the divisions, including National League 1 is sponsored by the building suppliers, Jewson.

+Worcester finished as champions.
+Due to league restructuring by the RFU, runners up Leeds, 3rd place London Welsh and fourth place Rugby Lions were also promoted to the 1998–99 Premiership 2, and there was no relegation.

 Structure

 The league consisted of fourteen teams, playing each other on a home and away basis to make a total of twenty-six matches for each team.
-There were four promotion places with the top four teams promoted to the 1998–99 Allied Dunbar Premiership Two.
+There were four promotion places with the top four teams promoted to the Premiership Two.
 There was no relegation, this season, to either National Division 4 North or South due to an increase, from twelve teams to fourteen, in the top two divisions.